 No Athletes’ Advisory Council member shall serve for more than two (2) consecutive terms.

-Section 10.7.
-Chair.
+Section 11.7.
+AAC Leadership

-The Athletes’ Advisory Council shall elect from among its members, by majority vote, a chair.
-The term of office of the chair shall be two (2) years.
-The newly elected chair shall take office immediately.
-The chair shall hold office until the chair’s successor is elected and qualified, or until the chair’s earlier resignation, removal, incapacity, disability or death.
+Except as set forth in Section 10.4, the Athletes’ Advisory Council shall elect from among its members, by majority vote, AAC leadership.
+The AAC Bylaws will outline the election procedures for its leadership team including a chair and vice chair.
+These procedures must be based on elections of candidates solely from among AAC members, a full and fair opportunity for candidates to make their candidacies known and understood to all AAC members, and a full and fair vote conducted among all such members.
+The term for members of the AAC chair and vice chair shall be two (2) years.
+The leaders of the AAC may serve in their elected role for four (4) terms.
+[If AAC term is 4 years.]

-Section 10.8.
+Section 11.8.
 Procedures.

 The Athletes’ Advisory Council shall establish procedures for conducting its business and affairs.
-Such procedures shall be published and available on USA Judo’s websitehere [Provide link].
+Such procedures shall be published and available on USA Judo’s website

-Section 10.9.
+Section 11.9.
 Open and Executive Meeting Sessions.

-Ordinarily, all Athletes’ Advisory Council meetings shall be open to athlete members, and, where appropriate, to USA Judo members.
+Ordinarily, all Athletes’ Advisory Council meetings should be open to USA Judo athlete members, and, where appropriate, to USA Judo members.
 In the event the Athletes’ Advisory Council chair, with the consent of a majority of the Athletes’ Advisory Council members in attendance, deems it appropriate: (i) to exclude athlete members or USA Judo members at an open meeting for any reason, then the chair may declare that the meeting is closed, or (ii) to convene an executive session to consider and discuss matters relating to individuals, nominations, discipline, budget/funding, litigation or other sensitive matters, then the chair may specifically designate and call an executive session.
 Further, the chair may open a meeting of the Athletes’ Advisory Council to non-members, with the consent of a majority of the members of the Council in attendance.
+Each member of the AAC shall be bound by USA Judo’s Conflicts of Interest Policy, confidentiality and fiduciary obligations.

-Section 10.10.
+Section 11.10.
 Compensation.

 Athletes’ Advisory Council members shall not receive compensation for their services as Athletes’ Advisory Council members.
 USA Judo shall pay for the reasonable expenses of all members of the Athletes’ Advisory Council to attend Athletes’ Advisory Council meetings.
 In addition, USA Judo shall pay for the reasonable expenses of the athlete Board Directors to attend USA Judo Board meetings.
 While members of USA Judo’s Athletes’ Advisory Council shall not receive compensation for their services as Athletes’ Advisory Council members, they shall be entitled to obtain compensation from USA Judo in connection with their capacity as athletes, including, but not limited to, compensation in the form of Direct Athlete Support or in connection with Operation Gold.
-Each member of the Athletes’ Advisory Council shall be bound by USA Judo’s Conflicts of Interest Policy.
+Each member of the Athletes’ Advisory Council shall be bound by USA Judo’s Conflicts of Interest Policy, confidentiality and fiduciary obligations.

-SECTION 11.
-USOPC ATHLETES’ ADVISORY COUNCIL
+SECTION 12.
+USOPC TEAM USA ATHLETES’ COUNCIL

-Section 11.1.
+Section 12.1.
 Designation.

-USA Judo shall have a representative and an alternate representative to the USOPC Athletes’ Advisory Council (AAC).
+USA Judo shall have a representative and an alternate representative to the Team USA AC.

-Section 11.2.
+Section 12.2.
 Qualifications.

-To be eligible to serve on the USOPC Athletes’ Advisory Council, athlete representatives must meet the qualifications set forth in the USOPC Athletes’ Advisory Council Bylaws.
+To be eligible to serve on the Team USA AC, athlete representatives must meet the qualifications set forth in the Team USA AC Bylaws found here.
+[Link to Team USA AC Bylaws.]

-Section 11.3.
+Section 12.3.
 Election.